-The holidays are almost up and it’s almost time for our kids to return to school.
-During the first half of the school year, you are likely to have noticed your children leaning forward to help them balance against the weight of their backpacks.
-You may have worried about whether their posture and backpacks may be affecting their growth and causing them pain.
-You are not wrong to be worried.
+During the first few months of the year, you may have noticed your children leaning forward to help them balance against the weight of their backpacks.
+This is often a cause of worry for parents as they wonder if their children’s posture and heavy backpacks will affect their growth and causing them pain.
+It is a valid concern.

-Most children are carrying excessively heavy backpacks for their size, which for some may weigh 25% to 40% of their body weight.
-Even athletic adults who are using backpacks for the purpose of fitness walking (“rucking”) are recommended to begin with no more than 10%!
-Packs should not exceed 10%-15% of the child’s body weight; excessive load can lead to spine maladaptation over time, such as scoliosis and kyphosis.
+Many children are carrying excessively heavy backpacks for their size.
+For some, the bags may weigh up to 45% of their body weight or more.1 Even athletic adults who are using backpacks for the purpose of fitness walking (“rucking”) are recommended to begin with no more than 10%!
+Packs should not exceed 10% of the child’s body weight; excessive load can lead to spine maladaptation over time, such as scoliosis and kyphosis.
 Studies have linked backpacks with back pain progressing from childhood to adulthood.

 Improper positioning of heavy backpacks can hunch the neck and upper back, strain the shoulders, and cause lower back tightness and fatigue.
 This is especially true for children who have not yet developed their core muscle strength.
 In addition, changes in upper torso posture will cause compensatory changes in the hips and knees, as well as maladaptation in gait pattern.

 Firstly, not all backpacks are created equal.
 Just like clothing and shoes, be mindful of the fit and sizing in relation to the child.
 A backpack should have two broad shoulder straps and a waist strap (preferably also a thick one).
 It should be made of a lighter fabric than those used by adults and hikers.
-It should be the length of the child’s torso, its bottom hanging above or at the belt line.
+The backpack should be of a similar length to the child’s torso and should not extend below the belt line..

 Secondly, don’t just toss a backpack onto a child’s shoulders.
 The backpack should be strapped close to the body, with minimal gap between the pack and the child’s back.
 Use the waist strap.
 Take advantage of the pack’s compartments to position the heaviest items (books, etc) low and close to the body’s center of gravity.

-The worst configuration would be a backpack too large for the child and therefore hanging loosely, with heavy items placed haphazardly inside and tumbling around.
+The worst configuration would be an overly large backpack packed loosely with heavy items.
+This allows for increased swaying and frequent changes in the weight distribution of the bag, forcing the child to compensate constantly.
 Studies performed on military recruits showed that loaded backpacks increased postural sway even in fit adults, increasing the likelihood of falls and injury.
 Imagine the effect on a small child, undergoing this daily strain during the crucial years of musculoskeletal development.